+UK: PeopleBuilding people’s having confidence in their ability to manage their online experience

-IFIP: Creating global guidelines or principles for online code of ethics is a key requirement
+IFIP: Creating global guidelines or principles for online code of ethics is a key requirement NOTE IS THIS MEANT TO COVER THE BEHAVIOUR OF USERS?
+OR THE CREATORS AND PROVIDERS OF ONLINE SERVICES?

 ICANN: Deleted

-ISOC: Creating global guidelines or principles for online code of ethics is a key requirement
+ISOC: Discussing principles for online code of ethics is important.

-Access: Creating global guidelines or principles for online code of ethics is a key requirement
+Access: Creating global guidelines or principles for online code of ethics rooted in international human rights frameworks, such as the Universal Declaration of Human Rights, may be desirable.

 CDT: This is far from agreed among stakeholders

-GPD: Creating global guidelines or principles for online code of ethics is a key requirement
+GPD: Promoting global guidelines or principles for online code of ethics rooted in the international human rights framework

 Sweden: Deleted

+UK: Highlight best practice to encourage confidence in the use of ICTs.

 Setting adapted laws and frameworks that converge with the basic principles of inclusive information society.